 Dr. Rohrer is a magna cum laude graduate of Georgetown University and the Georgetown University School of Medicine.
 He was the recipient of the Michael J. Caruso Award, given to the medical graduate who best exemplified humanitarian care to their patients.
-Dr. Rohrer completed his internship in internal medicine at Yale University Hospital and completed a residency in dermatology at the combined Boston University-Tufts University program.
-He completed a Mohs and Dermatologic Surgery fellowship at the University of Pennsylvania under the direction of Dr. Leonard Dzubow (the president of the American College of Mohs Surgery).
+Dr. Rohrer completed his internship in internal medicine at Yale University Hospital, a residency in dermatology at the combined Boston University-Tufts University program and a Mohs and Dermatologic Surgery fellowship at the University of Pennsylvania.
+Prior to joining SkinCare Physicians, Dr. Rohrer served as the Chief of Dermatologic Surgery at Boston University Medical Center and Boston Veterans Administration Hospital for eight years, and as the Director of the Boston University Center for Cosmetic and Laser Surgery.